Lorraine Hansberry – Playwright, Civil Rights Activist

 The Croton Aqueduct, Part I

 The Croton Aqueduct is a favorite for local runners.
-It’s actually a 41-mile long narrow, ribbon of a park that stretches from the Croton Dam to mid-Manhattan.
+It’s actually a 41-mile long narrow ribbon of a park that stretches from the Croton Dam to mid-Manhattan.
 Unpaved, flat, protected, and with a gradual downhill incline, it used to bring water from the Croton Reservoir all the way into Manhattan.

 It’s really one of the great engineering feats of the 19th century, so I can’t let this opportunity pass without giving you a thumbnail sketch of this marvel.